davindb/terra-store-web/README.md

 ## Getting Started

-This provides an overview of TerraWang, including prerequisites, instructions on using the app, and how we built the machine learning model.
+This provides an overview of TerraWang, including prerequisites, instructions on using the app, and how we built both the machine learning model and web application.

 ### Prerequisites